WICG/trust-token-api/README.md

 ### Trust Token Redemption

-When the user is browsing another site (publisher.com), that site (or issuer.com embedded on that site) can optionally redeem issuer.com tokens to learn something about the trust of a user.
+When the user is browsing another site (publisher.example), that site (or issuer.example embedded on that site) can optionally redeem issuer.example tokens to learn something about the trust of a user.
 One way to do this would be via new APIs:

 ```